johnkawakami/BIN/README.md

 *ezmlmlist*: dumps subscribers from an ezmlm list, similar to ezmlm-list in the ezmlm tools

 *markdown.html*: a form that renders markdown, and has autosave if your browser supports localStorage.

+*scan.py*: a prep tool that scans an qmail/vpopmail/ezmlm/mailman directory and then produces a data structure cataloging the contents.